 Students are expected to follow the policy of the Institute and demonstrate the appropriate respect for the historical premises that the school occupies.
 Please note that cell phones must be turned off before the beginning of each class.
-Computers and other electronic devices cannot be used during class lectures and discussions.

 Schedule of Topics, Readings, and Assignments